SpockBauru/ProbeGridAndCut/README.md

 Now you can cut unwanted probes with the methods bellow

-# Cutting Light Probes
+# Cut Probes Based on Objects
-There are a few methods to cut unwanted Light Probes based on the objects in the scene.
-But first you must choose if you want to test only Static objects, or all the objects.

-This is important because it's not a good idea to remove Light Probes on moving objects.
+First you must choose if you want to test only Static objects.
+This is important be-cause it's a bad idea to remove Light Probes on moving objects.

-Use the checkbox **"Static Objects Only?"** to make the tests only on objects with a Static flag enabled.
+Use the checkbox "Static Objects Only?" to consider only objects with a Static flag enabled.

 ## Cut based on Tags
 This method is designed to cut probes that are placed beyond the limits of the scene, such as the ground or the walls of a cave.